Select the diagram that represents the solution formed by a solut... | Channels for Pearson+

 1

-Identify the characteristics of a strong electrolyte, which completely dissociates into ions in solution.
+Identify the characteristics of a nonelectrolyte: Nonelectrolytes do not dissociate into ions in solution, meaning they do not conduct electricity.

-Examine the provided diagram to determine if it represents a solution with free ions.
+Examine the provided diagram: Look for a representation where molecules are intact and not separated into ions.

-Look for separate, distinct particles in the diagram, indicating the presence of ions.
+Consider the molecular structure: Nonelectrolytes typically consist of covalent compounds where atoms are bonded together without forming ions.

 Was this helpful?